openl2m/openl2m/docs/configuration/aos_cx_switches.rst

 Switch Configuration
 --------------------

+AOS-CX switches are managed via the device REST API.
+Minimal supported firmware is v10.09.
+Our driver will automatically use the last API version availabe on the device.

-AOS-CX switches are managed via the device REST API v10.09.
-(I.e. minimal supported firmware is v10.09)  You will need to configure the switch to allow this access.
+You will need to configure the switch to allow this access.
+See more details at https://developer.arubanetworks.com/aoscx/docs/introduction

 Something like this is needed:

 .. code-block:: bash

+    switch(config)# https-server rest access-mode read-write
     switch(config)# https-server vrf default
     OR:
     switch(config)# https-server vrf mgmt